wthrowe/spectre/docs/DevGuide/Brigand.md

 Most metafunctions that operate on lists will work on any struct template.

+\subsubsection map

+\par
+A collection of key-value \ref pair ""s with unique keys.
+See the section on
+\ref map_operations "operations on maps" for details.
+\snippet Test_TMPLDocumentation.cpp tmpl::map

+\par
+The actual type of a map is implementation-defined, but it has the same template parameters as a call to `map` that would produce it.

+\warning
+Equivalent maps may have different types, depending on the order their keys are stored in internally.

 \subsubsection pair

 \par
 A pair of types, with easy access to each type in the pair.
 \snippet Test_TMPLDocumentation.cpp tmpl::pair

+\subsubsection set

+\par
+An unordered collection of distinct types.
+Trying to create a `set` with duplicate entries is an error (but \ref set_insert "insert" ignores duplicate entries).
+\snippet Test_TMPLDocumentation.cpp tmpl::set

+\par
+The actual type of a set is implementation-defined, but it has the same template parameters as a call to `set` that would produce it.

+\warning
+Equivalent sets may have different types, depending on the order their elements are stored in internally.

 \subsubsection type_